Welcome to HealthCare21’s privacy notice

 2. The data we collect about you

-This includes data relating to the transactions which we may have paid to you for services you have provided HealthCare21 with, or for consultancy services on behalf of our clients.
+(D) Transaction data: This includes data relating to the transactions that we may have paid to you for services you have provided HealthCare21 with, or for consultancy services on behalf of our clients.

 You may opt out of Google Analytics by visiting: https://tools.google.com/dlpage/gaoptout?hl+en=GB.